Getting to Grips with Virtual Recruitment

 Tom Dobrashian, Interim Head of Planning and Building Control at Watford Borough Council.

 Necessity is the mother of invention

-Steve Guest, Head of ER&A, Solace in Business
+Steve Guest, Director of ER&A, Solace in Business

 Originally published in the MJ, Steve's article discusses the successful conclusion of our first entirely virtual permanent recruitment selection process, and explores the need to adapt to a changing environment.